donkarlo/repo_helper/README.md

 # repotool

-A lightweight set of developer tools for managing multiple Python repositories under `~/repos`.
+A lightweight set of developer tools for managing multiple Python repositories under the same folder.

 This toolkit includes: